rahulkp220/HackerNews.jl/README.md

 155111
 ```

-## Facing issues? :scream:
+### Facing issues? :scream:

-* Open a PR with the detailed expaination of the issue
+* Open a PR with the detailed expaination of the issue.
 * Reach me out [here](https://www.rahullakhanpal.in)